esacinc/qcAssayPortal/README.md

 Experiment 2, evaluation of repeatability (or ValidationSamples) Experiment 3, selectivity (or Seletivity)
 Experiment 4, stability (Stability)
-Experiment 5, reproducible detection of endogenous analyte (Endogenous) The current version supports Experiment 1 and Experiment 2.
+Experiment 5, reproducible detection of endogenous analyte (Endogenous)<br />
+The current version supports Experiment 1 and Experiment 2.

 The work flow of qcAssayPortal is shown in workflow.pdf.